Creative Dialogues: past events

 Simon Mayo in conversation with Mark Kermode

-The latest event in the Creative Dialogues series featured BBC radio broadcaster and author Simon Mayo, in conversation with Professor Mark Kermode, Chief Film Critic for the Observer.
+The fourth event in the Creative Dialogues series featured BBC radio broadcaster and author Simon Mayo, in conversation with Professor Mark Kermode, Chief Film Critic for the Observer.

 As part of the talk, Simon Mayo will be discussing his new book MAD BLOOD STIRRING.